neutrino2211/webjs/readme.md

 * To build the app run `wjs build` and use `wjs build --android` to build the android app, but first make sure `ANDROID_HOME` is set.

-For a typescript project first `npm init` the project directory then install `ts-loader` and `typescript` with `npm install typescript ts-loader`.

-For a vue project just `npm install` the project directory.

-To check for updates run `wjs check-update` and install any updates with `wjs update`

 ### Note